Cedar Rapids Community School District

 The Cedar Rapids Community School District (CRCSD) is a public school district located in Cedar Rapids, Iowa.
 It has the second largest enrollment in the state of Iowa.
-The district has 21 elementary schools, 6 middle schools, 3 high schools, and 1 alternative high school.
+The district has 21 elementary schools, 6 middle schools, 4 high schools, and 1 alternative high school.

 The district is in Linn County.
 In addition to most of Cedar Rapids it serves Hiawatha, most of Robins, and Palo.

 Schools

-The district has 31 total schools, most of which are named after United States presidents.
+The district has 32 total schools, most of which are named after United States presidents.

 Elementary schools

-CRCSD has 21 elementary schools, including one year-round school (Taylor).
+CRCSD has 21 elementary schools.
 Elementary schools run from 8:50 AM to 3:50 PM, and dismiss at 2:20 PM each Friday.
-On March 21, 2012, it was announced that one of the two year-round schools, Polk Elementary school would close.

 Middle schools

 Middle schools run from 7:50 AM to 2:50 PM, and dismiss at 1:20 on early-dismissal days.

 High schools

-Jefferson runs from 7:50 AM to 3 PM; and Kennedy runs from 7:50 AM to 3 PM.
-This was changed for the 2016 to 2017 school year and onward to accommodate a seventh period class.
-Washington runs from 7:50 AM to 3 PM.
-All three high schools dismiss at 1:30pm every Friday due to professional development time for teachers.
+High schools run from 7:50 AM to 2:50 PM and dismiss at 1:20 PM on early-dismissal days.